 Faculty in or affiliated with the Clinical Child area work together to train students.
 Graduate students can obtain a PhD in Clinical Psychology with a specialization in Clinical Child Psychology; however, students in the clinical training program can work with either a Clinical Child or Psychological Sciences faculty member.
 Students in the latter group (i.e., Psychological Sciences faculty member), must choose a Clinical Child faculty member to serve as their liaison within the clinical program.
 Our specialization’s research focus is interdisciplinary and students are expected to gain a thorough understanding in both normative and atypical development.

 Faculty research in the child and adolescent psychology area at Kent State has three central foci:

 - Developmental Psychopathology

 - Pediatric (Child-Health) Psychology

 - During the first two years, students take graduate courses that cover developmental (cognitive development) and/or clinical child research (developmental psychopathology, child psychotherapy, pediatric psychology).
 In addition, the student gains expertise in ethnic minority and cultural issues in development and adaptation as well as in both statistics and research methods.

 - Several ongoing research collaborations exist among faculty in the Clinical Child and Psychological Sciences programs.
-Many faculty and students also have active research collaborations with other faculty and staff at local community agencies as well as universities around the country (e.g. Akron Children’s Hospital , Allergy and Immunology Department, Department of Adolescent Medicine, Neurodevelopmental Science Center, Healthy Active Living Program [a transdisciplinary weight management clinic], Sickle Cell Program and Primary Care practices) Akron Public Schools, Upward Bound, Community Youth Organizations, Institute for the Study and Prevention of Violence, MetroHealth Medical Center) and national (e.g. University of Minnesota, Georgia Tech University, Brown Medical School, Harvard Medical School, Texan A&M, and UC ) level.
+Many faculty and students also have active research collaborations with other faculty and staff at local community agencies as well as universities around the country (e.g. Akron Children’s Hospital , Allergy and Immunology Department, Department of Adolescent Medicine, Neurodevelopmental Science Center, Healthy Active Living Program [a transdisciplinary weight management clinic], Sickle Cell Program and Primary Care practices) Akron Public Schools, Upward Bound, Community Youth Organizations, Institute for the Study and Prevention of Violence, MetroHealth Medical Center) and national (e.g. University of Minnesota, Georgia Tech University, Brown Medical School, Harvard Medical School, and UCLA) .
 These collaborations provide opportunities for students to get involved in research and develop a network of professional relationships.
 Faculty are involved in research with diverse populations, including Black and Latino individuals and families and youth and families with low-income.